 - 1 tablespoon fish sauce

 - 2 tablespoons vegetable or peanut oil

-- 2 cloves garlic, peeled and minced
+- 2 cloves garlic - peeled and minced

-- ½ small yellow onion, quartered
+- 1/2 small yellow onion - quartered

-- ½ cup roasted cashew nuts
+- 1/2 cup roasted cashew nuts

-- 8 ounces boneless, skinless chicken breast, cut into thin pieces (about one large chicken breast – hold your knife at an angle and slice against the grain to get the thinnest pieces possible)
+- 8 ounces boneless - skinless chicken breast, cut into thin pieces (about one large chicken breast – hold your knife at an angle and slice against the grain to get the thinnest pieces possible)

-- 1 green onion, cut into 1” lengths
+- 1 green onion - cut into 1” lengths

 - Heat the oil in a wok or large frying pan for 5 minutes over medium-high heat.
-Once the oil is hot enough to produce a sizzle when a drop of water hits it, add in all of the cashew nuts.
+Once the oil is hot enough to produce a sizzle when a drop of water hits it, add all the cashew nuts.
 Fry the cashews until they turn light brown, just a few minutes.

-- Add the sauce to the wok and toss all of the ingredients to coat them well.
+- Add the sauce to the wok and toss all the ingredients to coat them well.

 - Turn off the heat and add the chopped scallions.